joewalp/Jugglebot/environments/README.md

 Depending on whether Ubuntu-20.04 is also your default WSL distro, the checkbox above that's labeled `Enable integration with my default WSL distro` may be equivalent to the aformentioned switch.
-However, I recommend that you use the switch to avoid any ambiguity about which WSL distributions are being integrated.
+Using the switch to avoids any ambiguity about which WSL distributions are being integrated.

 Now, click the `Apply & Restart` button.